 The Code of Ethics outlines the expectations for ethical massage therapy practice.

-When faced with an ethical dilemma, massage therapists are responsible for exercising their professional judgement in accordance with their duties under this code.
+When faced with an ethical dilemma, RMTs are responsible for exercising their professional judgement in accordance with their duties under this code.

 1. In this code: